inivekin/abosa/abosa.typ

-angled heap will there remain where freezing over's best kept frozen, on the bare and broken wasteland cleft with bracken leafy pattern along grains from my unplanned hand placed in banding disk like saturn.
+angled heap will there remain where freezing over's best kept frozen, on the bare and broken wasteland cleft with bracken, leafy pattern along grains from my unplanned hand placed in banding disk like saturn.
 Through the cracks with hollowy ring